 - 1. Only those credits that carry a grade of at least "C" or its equivalent may be transferred, provided those credits meet the program requirements.
-Pass/Fail courses do not transfer (except in the area of Christian Service Assignments). - 2.
-The Academic Dean and Registrar determine the applicability and credits awarded by reviewing coursework transferred from other institutions.
+Pass/Fail courses do not transfer (except in the area of Christian Service Assignments). - The Academic Dean and Registrar determine the applicability and credits awarded by reviewing coursework transferred from other institutions.
 Students may be asked to validate equivalent courses taken at non-accredited schools. - 3.
 A Transfer of Credit Worksheet will be compiled that demonstrates the courses that IBC accepts as transfer credits and the comparable course they replace at IBC.
 This worksheet will become a part of the student's record and kept in their file. - 4.
 Transfer students do not transfer in GPA.
 Their cumulative GPA consists of classes taken only at IBC. - 5.
-Up to half of the credits for any degree program may be transferred to IBC for graduation completion: CBS = 16 credits allowed to transfer, ABS = 32 credits allowed for transfer, BBS = 60 credits are allowed to transfer.
+Up to half of the credits for any degree program may be transferred to IBC for graduation completion: CBS = 16 allowable transfer credits, ABS = 32 allowable transfer credits, BBS = 60 allowable transfer credits.
 At least 32 credits must be earned at IBC for the ABS degree, and at least 60 credits must be earned at IBC for the BBS degree. - 6.
 In certain cases, credits may be granted for life experience.
 Indian Bible College recognizes that college-level learning occurs in settings other than the traditional classroom; and therefore, IBC may grant credit to students who can demonstrate the academic merit of such experiences.
-A student may be eligible for experiential learning credit when the student's educational, ministerial or occupational background or life experience closely parallels those experiences and objectives required by the following college courses: Basic Life Skills, Work Pathways, and Christian Service Assignment II.
+A student may be eligible for experiential learning credit when the student's educational, ministerial, or occupational background or life experience closely parallels those experiences and objectives required by the following college courses: Basic Life Skills, Work Pathways, and Christian Service Assignment II.